WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

-Is traveling to Bali for me?
+Is traveling to Vietnam for me?

-Bali offers up a welcoming culture unlike anything you've ever experienced.
+Vietnam offers up a welcoming culture unlike anything you've ever experienced.
 Here are a few local customs to understand that will help you to decide if this tour is a good fit for you.

 - Religious Adherence and Tradition: The Balinese religion of Hindu Dharma permeates everyday life.
 Daily you can witness and participate in local festivals, celebrations, or cremations as foreigners are always welcome.
 Offerings will be placed on the ground outside of hotels, temples, stores, and restaurants, please step around them.

 - Sarong and Sash: When entering temples and participating in festivals, the required dress is a sarong and sash, for both men and women, along with a white shirt that covers your shoulders.
 If menstruating, it is requested that you not enter the temple.